riot/riot.github.io/api/misc.md

 <span class="tag red">&gt;= v3.6</span>

-The update events will be automatically triggered in riot tags containing DOM handlers (like `onclick`) when a user will dispatch any of them.
-Setting the `autoUpdate` option to false you will disable this behavior and you will need to manually trigger your tags updates.
+The update events will be automatically triggered in riot tags containing DOM handlers (like `onclick`) when an user will dispatch any of them.
+Setting the `autoUpdate` option to false you will disable this behavior and will need to manually trigger your tags updates.

 ``` js
 riot.settings.autoUpdate = false